BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 <img src="images/3_configure_node.png" width="500" />

 You will now see a wait bar.
 Do not worry if it does not move, this bar is always at 50%.
-I usually takes 2-5 min to get a node.
+It usually takes 2-5 min to get a node.

 <img src="images/4_wait.png" width="500" />